jcradzwill/Create-custom-title-bar-in-Kivy/README.txt

 ------------Running the Test App------------

-Once you have completed the Kivy Source code and uiautomation source code modifications mentioned above, you should be able to run the test App (test.py file) with no problems.
+Once you have completed the Kivy source code and uiautomation source code modifications mentioned above, you should be able to run the test App (test.py file) with no problems.

 Locate the example test.py file, run it, and see what it does.
 Within this test app, there are specific methods that are called to account for the user minimizing, maximizing, windowing, and closing the window using the buttons at the top and clicking the python icon in the taskbar.
 You should also be able to 'window' the app, move it around, and resize it.